TheThunderGuyS/OldMinecraftSounds/README.md

  2. Place it in your `resourcepacks` folder.
  3. Enable it and enjoy!

-The latest release is `Progress Update 2`.
+The latest release is `Progress Update 3`.
 **********
 # To do list

 - Use old bow sounds on the fishing rod, Eyes of Ender and fire charges.
 - Find the obscure cow noises.
 - Hunt down the old skeleton noises.
-- Search for the old rain.
 - Use Alpha grass sounds.
 - Complete my webpage.
 ************************************************************************
 # Changelog

+Progress Update 3 - September 9th, 2019
+- Rain now has the old annoying noises.
+- All new cave sounds are now silent.
+Only 1-13 play.
+- Underwater ambiance and entering/exiting water is now silent.
+- Squid squirting ink is now silent.

 Progress Update 2 - September 7th, 2019
 - Zombies, husks, drowned and zombie villagers now all use the exact same sounds.